K-1303/booKzon/README.md

 2. React(Frontend)

 ### Datasets
-The datasets were collected in late 2017 from goodreads.com, where we only scraped users' public shelves, i.e. everyone can see it on web without login.
-User IDs and review IDs are anonymized.

 To download data files follow below link:
 - https://drive.google.com/drive/folders/1NiEmdzRF2R5aHhyYHsVHII5a8VTgBdeG?usp=drive_link

 Make a folder of name:'Data' in API folder and put these files into it.

 ### Setup
-Run these commands in terminal to run the project:
+Run these commands in terminal to run e project:
 - `pip install -r requirements.txt` to install backend dependencies
 - `cd frontend` to access frontend folder
 - `npm install` to intall frontend dependencies